utahsaint-org/Hackers-Challenge-Walkthroughs/2018 SAINTCON/ClassicCrypto/S7erCref7 Moon Base/README.md

 Ok, maybe we should convert all of the "normal" numbers (without decimals) into base 10 and find the corresponding ASCII letter.
 Further, let's assume that ',', ':', and '.' are literals.
-Now we get: "encrypted message to jim raynor,call for assistance from"
+Now we get: `encrypted message to jim raynor,call for assistance from`

 That leaves the following untranslated: .7 .1 .0 .4 .3
 Maybe those are litteral numbers: 7 1 0 4 3

-Now we get: "encrypted message to jim raynor,call for assistance from moonbase7"
+Now we get: `encrypted message to jim raynor,call for assistance from moonbase7`

 The python program [here](solve.py) solves the puzzle given the rules:
  - non-fractional numbers are base7 (convert to base10 and find the corresponding alphabet letter)